igorauad/docker-gnuradio-oot-dev/README.md

 docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb --network host dvbs2rx
 ```

+Besides, the above Dockerfile is just a starting point.
+You can modify it easily to include other dependencies and tools.
+For a more advanced use case, refer to the actual [Dockerfile used on the gr-dvbs2rx project](https://github.com/igorauad/gr-dvbs2rx/blob/master/Dockerfile).

 ## Multiple GNU Radio Versions in Parallel

 The `gnuradio-oot-dev` image can be a convenient solution to run multiple GNU Radio versions in parallel on reproducible environments.